Dankwart Rustow: Life and career

 Rustow was born in 1924 in Berlin.
 From 1933 until 1938, he was a student at the Odenwaldschule in Heppenheim, Germany.
 He then moved to Istanbul/Turkey, where his father Alexander Rüstow had fled in 1933.
 He graduated from Queens College and received a PhD in political science in 1951 from Yale.
-He taught for one year at Oglethorpe College outside Atlanta, then at Princeton and Columbia, and finally at the Graduate Center of the City University of New York for 25 years.
+He taught for one year at Oglethorpe College outside Atlanta, then at Princeton and Columbia, and finally at the Graduate Center of the City University of New York (CUNY) for 25 years.
 He retired in June 1995 as distinguished professor of political science and sociology.
 He was a visiting professor at Harvard and other institutions, a vice president of the Middle East Studies Association of North America and the recipient of a Guggenheim fellowship.

 He died in the Memorial Sloan-Kettering Cancer Center in Manhattan in August 1996.
 The cause was non-Hodgkin's lymphoma.
 He was 71 and lived on the Upper West Side.

 His marriages to Rachel Aubrey Rustow, a daughter of Adolph Lowe, and Tamar Gottlieb Rustow ended in divorce.
 In addition to his son Timothy of Manhattan, he is survived by his wife of 18 years, Dr. Margrit Wreschner, a psychoanalyst; another son, Stephen of Manhattan; two daughters, Janet of Cambridge, Mass., and Marina of Manhattan; three grandchildren; two sisters, Maria Funk, and Friedburg Lorenz (died in 2007); a half-brother, Helmut – all of them of Heppenheim, Germany; and his stepmother, Lorena (died in 1999) of Heidelberg, Germany.